HackFrostNL/dev-bootcamp-v1.0/docs/src/example-portfolio/adding-new-blog-posts.md

 # Adding new blog posts

-Within the example application, adding a blog post is quite simple:
+Within the example portfolio, adding a blog post is quite simple:

 1. Create a new markdown file within the `./blog` directory